mwalmsley/galaxy_mnist/README.md

     pip install -e galaxy_mnist

 The only dependencies are `pandas`, `scikit-learn`, and `h5py` (for .hdf5 support).
-(py)`torch` is required and **must be at least 1.9.1** but not specified as a dependency, because you likely already have it and may require a very specific version (e.g. from conda, AWS-optimised, etc).
+(py)`torch` and torchvision are required but not specified as a dependency, because you likely already have it and may require a very specific version (e.g. from conda, AWS-optimised, etc).

+`torch` **must be at least 1.9.1**.
+Currently tested on `torch 1.10.2` and `torchvision 0.11.3`.

 ## Use